ancklo/ChaosMagPy/docs/source/usage.rst

 ------------------------------------

-Instead of plotting the field components, we can just have ChaosMagPy return the numerical values of the different source components in the model.
+Instead of plotting the field components, we can just have ChaosMagPy return the numerical values of the different sources in the model.
 For example, the time-dependent internal field:

 .. code-block:: python